BredaUniversityResearch/MSP-ProceduralOceanView/README.md

 1. **Workshop participants** use MSP Challenge to collaboratively create maritime spatial plans (placing wind farms, defining shipping lanes, establishing marine protected areas, etc.) in competitive sessions that typically last 2+ hours.
 2. **Plans are exported** from MSP Challenge as a JSON configuration file.
-3. **Procedural Ocean ingests the JSON** and procedurally generates a full 3D maritime environment from it — terrain, infrastructure, marine life, weather, and all.
+3. **Immersive Ocean ingests the JSON** and procedurally generates a full 3D maritime environment from it — terrain, infrastructure, marine life, weather, and all.
 4. **Participants explore** their plan immersively (on PC or in VR), gaining a visceral understanding of the spatial relationships and impacts of their decisions.

 The tool can also be used standalone with any compatible geospatial data — you do not need MSP Challenge to use it.